roblevay/T1987/Lab 06 Statistics and indexes.md

 UPDATE STATISTICS  dbo.Lastnames ST_Lastname   WITH FULLSCAN;
 ```
 * In Object Explorer, examine the statistics for ST_Lastname.
 There should be 5 Musks
+* Run the query again, using OPTION RECOMPILE to get s fresh query plan

 ```sql
 SELECT COUNT(*)